 Create your environment and enter it.

-Click on the Scaling tab on your application node.
+Click on the Scaling tab on your runtime node.

 Select the trigger you would like to set (RAM or CPU) and click Add.